FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 	1. Select which position the integer should be from for that current location - **horisontal pull**
 	2. Select which chunk the integer should go to from that current location after the first selection has been made - **vertical push**

 What about the X-s?
 For the input the X-s can be any chunk or position index since both of the shuffles are configured with pulls.
 So you will just duplicate some data but you aren't interested in it anyway.
 But for the output we have one push operation.
 Which means you can overwrite useful data.
 In most cases the correct data will be written last.
 But in the case of vertical reordering you can lose data.
 Therefore X has to be some chunk index where we know that we don't care about the data in that particular position.
+That index is found out by looking at all of the indexes in that column.

 Non-aligned data isn't that big of a problem once you calculate how many records does it take to reach an aligned record again.
 Then this number of records can be iterated over and different cases have been tested against in this [unit test](../tests/dma_crossbar_setup_test.cpp).
 But shuffling causes a lot more problems even on its own.
 This is discussed in the next section.